gtranchedone/gtranchedone.github.io/_posts/2013-09-02-how-to-sync-xcode-code-snippets-with-dropbox.markdown

 title: "How to Sync Xcode Code Snippets via Dropbox"

 comments_enabled: true
-categories: [xcode, code, productivity]
+categories: productivity

 author: Gianluca Tranchedone
 author_url: https://plus.google.com/u/1/+GianlucaTranchedone

-featured_image: 2013-09-02-how-to-sync-xcode-code-snippets-with-dropbox/post_banner.png
+featured_image: 2013-09-02-how-to-sync-xcode-code-snippets-with-dropbox/dropbox_sync_xcode.png
-featured_image_length: 196842
+featured_image_length: 319794
-featured_image_width: 500
+featured_image_width: 760

 rss_description: "This post will teach you how to sync code snippets created with Xcode across all your Macs using Dropbox.
 The same process can be used to sync other data too."
 ---